kristinemlarson/gnssrefl/README.md

 If you happen to have the Cartesian coordinates (in meters), you can set <code>-xyz True</code> and input those instead of lat, long, and height.

+If you are using a site that is in the UNR database, as of 2021/10/26 you can set a flag to use it instead of typing in values:

+<CODE>make_json_input p101 0 0 0 -query_unr True </CODE>

 <code>gnssir</code> will use defaults for other parameters if you do not provide them.
 Those defaults
 tell the code an azimuth and elevation angle mask (i.e. which directions you want to allow reflections from), and which frequencies you want to use, and various quality control (QC) metrics.